 The Human Development and Consumer Sciences department currently offers a Master of Science (MS) degree in Human Resource Development (HRD).

-This program is designed for the professional who seeks advanced preparation utilizing powerful tools to facilitate sustainable change in diverse organizations.
-Students examine e-learning tools, build an understanding of adult learning theory and organizational dynamics, combined with research and productivity measurement techniques, to create individual and organizational transformations.
+The Master of Science (MS) degree in Human Resource Development (HRD) is designed for the professional who seeks advanced preparation in facilitating sustainable learning and change in diverse organizations.
+Students examine e-learning and instructional design processes, tools and strategies; and build an understanding of adult learning and change theories.
+In addition, students utilize HRD research and evaluation techniques to create value for individual and organizational transformations.
 Students focus on critical thinking, the theoretical foundations of the field, the application of state of the art instructional design strategies and the use of appropriate assessment techniques to measure program effectiveness, impact, and continuous quality improvement in organizational environments.

 Three distinctive features of the HRD program include: